alpacahq/alpaca-trade-api-python/README.md

 ## StreamConn

-The `StreamConn` class provides WebSocket/NATS-based event-driven interfaces.
+The `StreamConn` class provides WebSocket-based event-driven interfaces.
 Using the `on` decorator of the instance, you can define custom event handlers that are called when the pattern is matched on the channel name.
 Once event handlers are set up,